losizm/scamper/README.md

 ### Bearer Authentication

-`BearerChallenge` and `BearerCredentials` are provided for Bearer authentication.
+There are subclasses defined for Bearer authentication: `BearerChallenge` and `BearerCredentials`.
+And, similar to Basic, there are Bearer-specific methods available in the header classes.

 ```scala
 import scamper.ImplicitConverters.stringToUri